Advertisements

 Remove the top paper and roast the chops another 15 minutes or so until browned.
 Flip them over and roast for another 15 minutes.

-This is one simple to make and a completely easy clean up afterwards for such a fantastic way to have these chops.
+This is simple to make.
+It offers a completely easy cleanup afterwards.
+It is a fantastic way to have these chops.

 OPA!